rachidallal/Photo-grid/README.md

 # Photo-grid
-A responsive Photo grid displaying my loving friends.
+A responsive Photo grid displaying my loving and amazing friends.
+I used the w3schools stylesheet